 When we give them a choice, they are less likely to push back, since being told what to do is not something that comes easy to them.

-How do you discipline a strong willed child?
+How do you discipline a strong-willed child?

 You and I both know this life will not always adhere to our choices or go the way we want, so our children must also understand boundaries and that life won’t always look how we want.

 Show them that something needs to be done about their anger and that taking deep breaths can relax them.
 You can also ask them what they think should be done to help the situation.

 Now, I imagine there are moments you might need to do this, but ignoring them for extended amounts of time, especially in public, might not be the best idea.